 “We all need assistance; we all need a helping hand.
 No person’s an island.” – Wilbur

 Good Afternoon, my name is Wilbur.
 I am a client at AGE’s Adult Day Care Center.
 I am 87 years old and a World War II Army Combat Veteran.
 I served in combat with the infantry in the European Theatre and in the Army of Occupation in Japan.
 After my military service I was employed in the United States Postal Service from April 1946 until my retirement in January 1985.

 When my wife of 56+ years of marriage passed away in November 2003, I, like so many elderly people, had a decision to make.
 To my good fortune, my son and daughter-in-law gave me the opportunity to make my home with them in Austin.
-Both my son and daughter-in law were still in the workforce.
+Both my son and daughter-in-law were still in the workforce.
 Early in January of 2004, my son and I visited AGE’s Adult Day Health Center.
 My first reaction was like most people- would I like it?
 And, most of all, would staff and clients accept me?
-Not only was I accepted, but the clients voted me February King and my friend Queen.
+Not only was I accepted, but the client voted me February King and my friend Queen.
 I had not danced in years, so after we were crowned we danced like royalty.

 At AGE’s Adult Day Health Center we do activities, and at the start of each month every client receives a calendar of daily activities for the month.
 Every day we walk and we do exercise.
 Some of our activities are arts and crafts, music, entertainment, games, trivia, sing-a-longs, dances, and a lot more.
 All activities help the body, mind, and soul.

 We pray, laugh, and sometimes shed a tear.
 I consider my fellow clients my second family.